diogohvo/NFCTools/README.md

 # NFCTools
-An App with a collection of tools for writing and reading NFC tags
+An App with a collection of tools for writing and reading NFC tags.
+Unfinished, built using Flutter